puneetdeshiya/amazon-prime-video-kubernetes/README.md

 ## Hi there! this my new project
 **Welcome to the Starbuck App Deployment project!
-This project demonstrates how to deploy a StarBucks Clone Next.js application on Kubernetes cluster using modern DevOps tools, practices and following a DevSecOps approach.**
+This project demonstrates how to deploy a StarBucks Clone Next.js application on Kubernetes cluster using modern DevOps tools, practices and following a DevSecOps approach....**

 ## 🛠️ **Tools & Services Used**